 Victoria Gate Casino

-When Victoria Gate Casino opened in 2017, it gave us more than the biggest super casino in the North.
+When Victoria Gate Casino opened, it gave us more than the biggest super casino in the North.
 It’s got a medley of bars and restaurants inside, where you can grab a drink, and if you don’t want to look out over the action, you can go outside to their roof terrace.

 It looks out over Victoria Gate and the Victoria Quarter, giving you a unique view of the city, and hardly anyone knows about it.
 Inside, you’ll find yourself with plenty of boozing options – get champagne, premium spirits and local ales from Curve or head to Live Bar for tasty snacks and all the beer you could want (along with live sports, of course).